The Western Neuropathy Association is led by a volunteer Board of Directors.

 Katherine Stenzel, Director, Editor of Neuropathy Hope newsletter

 Katherine was the leader of the existing Houston Support Group when the group joined WNA in February 2020.
-She transitioned the group to virtual and adding two more monthly virtual support groups.
+She transitioned the group to virtual and added two more monthly virtual support groups.
 Bev nominated her as a Director in March 2021.
 When Bev retired, Katherine volunteered to be the Editor of Neuropathy Hope.

 John Phillips, Director